zongyaojin/zj-base/README.md

 - Macro variables defined within the package do not have leading or trailing underscores, such as `ZJ_PURPLE`;
 - Macro variables defined through CMake follow the two underscores pattern, such as `__FOO_BAR__`;
 - filenames follow the `foo-bar.xyz` pattern to make their style consistent with packages such as [zj-cmake](https://github.com/zongyaojin/zj-cmake/tree/main) and [zj-common-scripts](https://github.com/zongyaojin/zj-common-scripts).

+This package is only tested in Ubuntu 22.04 with compiler options set to C++23 and C17.